steelcode/art-hook-vtable-gsoc15/README.md

-## ARTDroid:   fooling the droid for fun and profit
+## ARTDroid: fool the droid for fun and profit

 please, READ the [Wiki!](https://github.com/steelcode/art-hook-vtable-gsoc15/wiki)